 In-app surveys are also a great way to hear from unhappy customers before they churn.

-As soon as someone leaves negative feedback, your team can reach out to them, solve the problem, and make sure their problems are solved.
+As soon as someone leaves negative feedback, your team can reach out to them, solve the problem, and ensure their problems are solved.

-If someone cancels their subscription or simply doesn’t return after starting their trial, don’t take it personally.
+If someone cancels their subscription or doesn’t return after starting their trial, don’t take it personally.